Saturday, April 29, 2006

 Thursday, April 20, 2006

-The embroiderer's Garden
+The Embroiderer's Garden

 Just returned from teaching Kutchwork to a batch of 7 students.
 It was a 4 day course.
 5 out of the 7 mastered the technique.
 They want me to extend the duration to atleast one more day to clear all their doubts.
 So, I'll be busy tomorrow also.